Why Your Posture Holds Your Feelings Hostage

 In the early 1990s, Dr. Stephen Porges, founder of the Polyvagal Theory, coined interoception, our gut feedback, “as our sixth sense that allows us to become aware of our instinctual responses to our environment.”

 Interoception is the physical, psychological, and social development in our bodies that allows us to sense stimulus from within our viscera, communicating our gut sense of safety, protection, good and bad stressors, and also elicits empathy.
-It is a feedback loop from our guts that can calms our limbic brains, and can also get stuck on “on” or “off” due to trauma.
+It is a feedback loop from our guts that calms our limbic brains, and can also get stuck on “on” or “off” due to trauma.

-When we have a healthy Nervous System and good attunement with ourselves, others and environment, we sense when something is off before it gets bad, e.g. we feel tired, drained, sluggish, hungry, or where we are in our cycle as women.
+When we have a healthy Nervous System and good attunement with ourselves, others and the environment, we sense when something is off before it gets bad, e.g. we feel tired, drained, sluggish, hungry, or where we are in our cycle as women.
 This felt sense develops or struggles to develop within us based on how we were attuned to as young children.
 If we learn to ignore these signals at a young age, this eventually leads to disconnect, overwhelm and sickness as adults.

 When we are babies we know how to rest and digest, sense fear, hunger, know if something isn’t right, or if touch by our caregivers is kind or not.
 It is the job of our caregivers to attune to us and meet physiological needs, which is why babies cry: they are in physiological distress.
 When the baby gets fed or diapers changed, they experience co-regulation, e.g. warmth with a caregiver, eye contact, down-regulation, and soothing.
 This attunement helps to build Nervous System regulation, secure attachment and good experiences with our guts over time.